mhekkel/libzeep/README.md

 multiple output parameters.
 This was done to be compatible with another popular SOAP tool but the result may be a bit confusing at times.

-To register the methods you have to call the inherited 'register_action' method which takes four parameters:
+To register the methods you have to call the inherited `register_action` method which takes four parameters:

 - the name of the action as it is published
-- the pointer for your server object, usually it is 'this'.
+- the pointer for your server object, usually it is `this`.
 - a pointer to the method of your server object you want to export
 - an array of pointers to the exported names for each of the parameters of the exported method/action.
 The size of this array should be exactly